vufind-org/vufind/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting current [VuFind Community Manager](https://vufind.org/wiki/community:roles_and_responsibilities#critical_administrative_roles) or the project team at vufind-conduct@villanova.onmicrosoft.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the current [VuFind Community Manager](https://vufind.org/wiki/community:roles_and_responsibilities#critical_administrative_roles) or the project team at vufind-conduct@villanova.onmicrosoft.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.